TransplantEthics.com

 There are many ethical dilemmas and complex situations that can arise during transplant and organ donation.
 Examples of transplant dilemmas include the following:

---Policy matters such as organ tourism (issues relating to treating patients who have obtained organs in foreign countries), internet solicitation of living donors, and extended criteria organs (e.g., organs from older donors).
+• Policy matters such as organ tourism, solicitation of living donors, prisoners & parolees, and extended criteria organs (e.g., organs from older donors);

-Additionally, the ethicist can work wtih cardiac teams and patients who are considering permanent or bridge use of ventricular assist devices.
+• Assessment of patients considering permanent or bridge use of ventricular assist devices;

 Asking for help: This web site is educational and intended to inform patients, donors, and families about some of the key issues in transplantation and living donation.
 If you are a patient, potential organ donor, someone who has donated, or a caregiver and you need ethics advice, please request an ethics consult from your hospital ethicist.
 If you have been a live donor or are a potential donor, you can also seek guidance from the Donor Advocate at your transplant center.
 In the USA, the availabilty of a Donor Advocate/Donor Advocate Team is a Federal requirement for all transplant centers.